Governing Board Information

 I have a passionate belief in the value and importance of education.
 I see my role as working as part of the Governing Body team to ensure the school uses its human and physical resources to provide the best possible educational experience for the young people who come through its doors.
 As someone from a working-class background, I know my own primary school played an absolutely vital role in providing a foundation that served me for the rest of my life.
 My two sons, though now in their 20s, have both been through the Leeds education system, and I understand as a parent the expectations we place on schools.
 In the past I have worked in the private sector, as well as in the NHS and Social Services.
 As a local "Health Champion" I want to help to ensure our school does its utmost to address inequalities and to promote the physical, mental and social well-being of our young people.

 I have served as a school governor for several periods since 1982.
-I hope that this - and my local knowledge and experience as a Councillor - has equipped me with the skills to provide a useful contribution in helping our school to fulfil its responsibilities to our young people, their families and the wider community.
+I hope that this - and my local knowledge and experience as a Councillor - has equipped me with the skills to provide a useful contribution in helping our school to fulfill its responsibilities to our young people, their families and the wider community.

 Adele Barron - Chair of Governors